 • =4+ Months

-Medicus Healthcare Solutions’ skilled licensing team can help you with the licensing process in any state.
-To speak with one of our dedicated Licensing Coordinators, please call (603) 898-6492 or email medicusmarketing@medicushcs.com, and one of our knowledgeable team members will contact you.
+Medicus Healthcare Solutions’ skilled licensing team can help you with the APRN licensing process in any state.
+To connect with one of our dedicated licensing coordinators, please call (603) 898-6492 or email medicusmarketing@medicushcs.com.